You were told to think outside the box, but nobody handed you the tools

 For team brainstorming activities that keep falling flat, the problem is usually the dynamics.
 Diehl and Stroebe showed that group brainstorming underperforms individual brainstorming due to production blocking and evaluation apprehension [8].

 Try brainwriting instead: each person writes ideas silently for five minutes, then papers rotate.
-Thompson’s research at the Kellogg School of Management found brainwriting groups generate up to 42% more original ideas than verbal brainstorming groups [9].
+Leigh Thompson, a professor at the Kellogg School of Management, argues in her book on collaboration that brainwriting groups consistently outperform verbal brainstorming on original idea generation, precisely because silent generation removes the production blocking that slows live groups [9].

 Ramon’s take